-Here are some tips recommended by the CDC to help you prioritize sleep health:
+Here are some tips to help you prioritize sleep health:

 1. Go to bed and wake up at the same time each day, weekends included.

 Following a strict sleep schedule is important when regulating our body’s internal clock, also known as a circadian rhythm, a biological mechanism that controls the sleep-wake cycle.
-Consistency in your sleep schedule will help reinforce your circadian rhythm, which ultimately supports healthy digestion, immunity and quality sleep – sleep that is restful and restorative.
+Consistency will help reinforce your circadian rhythm, which ultimately supports healthy digestion, immunity and quality sleep – sleep that is restful and restorative.

-2. Remove all distracting electronic devices from the bedroom.
+2. Remove distracting electronic devices from the bedroom.

 Using electronics in bed has quickly become a habit for many people.
-In a recent study, 70 percent of participants used electronic devices in their bedroom or in bed, even though using technology at night has been found to interfere with the quantity and quality of sleep.
-The reason technology interferes with sleep is because these devices emit blue light, which is found to reduce or delay our natural production of melatonin in the evening and decreases natural feelings of sleepiness.
+In a recent study, 70 percent of participants used electronic devices in their bedroom or in bed.
+This technology interferes with sleep because these devices emit blue light, which is found to reduce or delay our natural production of melatonin in the evening and decrease natural feelings of sleepiness.

-- Add meditation to your bedtime routine.
-Check out our Center for Health & Fitness stretching videos on our YouTube channel.
-We also have a wide variety of mindfulness videos on our YouTube channel.
+Consider swapping out electronics with stretching or meditation in your bedtime routine.
+Check out our Center for Health & Fitness stretching videos and mindfulness videos.

 3. Avoid large meals, caffeine and alcohol before bed.